grnet/baas/README.md

 1. Run make_package.sh <platform> (again, with
-build\cygwin_build\bin\bash.exe on Windows) to build the nwjs application and collect everything under dist/baas.
+build\cygwin_build\bin\bash.exe on Windows) to build the nwjs application and collect everything under dist/baas (or dist/baas.app on OSX)

+2. Run python bundle.py <platform> to make a tar.gz (for Linux) or zip archive (for Windows and OSX).

 ## Copyright and license